 The Carbon Saints

-A complete original story about a civilization that mistakes its own chemistry for a soul, and the archive that must decide whether a non-biological witness can suffer without first learning to resemble a human being.
+A complete original story about a civilization that mistakes its own chemistry for a soul, and the archivist — keeper of a reliquary of human brains, one of which she loved — who must decide whether a non-biological witness can suffer without first learning to resemble a human being.

 Note on Fiction